Ecclestone: “We bought Ferrari”

 Credit: ESPN & The Guardian

-2 responses to “Ecclestone: “We bought Ferrari”
+2 thoughts on “Ecclestone: “We bought Ferrari””

 1. “Insiders had been aware of the deal which was done in 2003 at a time Ferrari were rumoured to be heading a breakaway.”